FRom the pRL / originally written in English / C20TH / North America / usa

 Learner Portfolio: Practise for Paper 2

-2. Explore the importance of trust in literary works you have studied.
+- Compare and contrast the role of minor or supporting characters in literary works you have studied.

 Towards Assessment: Higher Level Essay